 I get this question a lot.
 “I’ve already set up my automatic infrastructure and I’m investing money every month.
 My 401(k) is maxed out and I have sub-savings accounts set up.
 What else should I be doing?”

-So you’ve already handled the basics of personal finance: automation, negotiation, using my Scrooge Strategy advanced tactics, and you’re earning more.
+So you’ve already handled the basics of personal finance and you’re earning more.
 Maybe you have $10k in your account and you’re wondering what you should be doing next.

 While many people want “secret” alternative investments — despite all evidence pointing out that they don’t beat the market for individual investors — the truth is much more prosaic.
 It’s not sexy, but it will make you rich.
-Today, if you’re already handling your finances and are looking for the next step to get ahead, I’ll show you how to use the 10 Year Savings Strategy to leave your friends in the dust.
+Today, if you’re already handling your finances and are looking for the next step to get ahead, I’ll show you how to use the 10 Year Savings Strategy.

 Step 1: Admit you’re like everyone else